Bandwidth Manager

 Video

-For more insights on Cilium’s bandwidth manager, check out this KubeCon talk on Better Bandwidth Management with eBPF.
+For more insights on Cilium’s bandwidth manager, check out this KubeCon talk on Better Bandwidth Management with eBPF and eCHO episode 98: Exploring the bandwidth manager with Cilium.